Reborn!: Anime

+Music

 Reborn!'s music was composed by Toshihiko Sahashi, with each theme released as a single, album or character song.
-Four Reborn! soundtracks have been released by Pony Canyon in Japan; the first was released on December 20, 2006 and the second was released on April 18, 2007.
-The third and the fourth were released on August 20, 2008 and on September 15, 2010 respectively.
+Four Reborn! soundtracks have been released by Pony Canyon in Japan; the first was released on December 20, 2006, and the second was released on April 18, 2007.
+The third and the fourth were released on August 20, 2008, and September 15, 2010, respectively.
 Most of the series' Japanese voice actors have recorded songs for the Katekyo Hitman Reborn!
 Character Soshutsuen Album Vongola Family Sotojo - Shinukidekatare!
 Soshiteutae!, and Pony Canyon released a three-volume Opening and Ending Theme Songs.

 Video games

 Twenty-one video games are based on the series, and its characters appear in Jump Super Stars, Jump Ultimate Stars, and J-Stars Victory VS. The first game release was Katekyo Hitman Reborn!
 DS: Shinuki Max!
 Vongola Carnival!! on March 29, 2007 for the Nintendo DS.
 On June 28 the Flame Rumble: Mukuro Kyōshū fighting game was released, with four other games in the Flame Rumble series released for the DS from September 20, 2007 to July 22, 2010.
 Katekyo Hitman Reborn!
 Dream Hyper Battle! was released for PlayStation 2 (PS2) on August 30, 2007 and for the Wii on January 10, 2008.
 Unlike the PlayStation 2 version, the Wii game added characters from the fight between the Vongola and the Varia.
 The adventure game Let's Ansatsu!?
 Nerawareta Ju-daime! was released for the PS2 on October 25, 2007 and a sugoroku-inspired game, Vongola Shiki Taisen Battle Sugoroku, was released on March 27, 2008 for the DS.

 Katekyo Hitman Reborn!
 DS: Fate of Heat, a role-playing fight game, was released for Nintendo DS on May 1, 2008, followed by two sequels: Fate of Heat II: Unmei no Futari on April 16, 2009 and Fate of Heat III: Yuki no Gādian Raishū! on April 29, 2010.
 An adventure game, Katekyo Hitman Reborn!
 Nerae!?
 Ring x Vongola Trainers, was released for the PS2 on August 28, 2008.
 Katekyo Hitman Reborn!
 Battle Arena and Katekyo Hitman Reborn!
 Battle Arena 2: Spirit Burst were released for the PlayStation Portable (PSP) on September 18, 2008 and September 17, 2009, respectively.
 Another PSP game, Katekyo Hitman Reborn!
 Kizuna no Tag Battle, was released on February 25, 2010.
 Katekyo Hitman Reborn!
 Kindan no Yami no Delta, an action-adventure game for the Wii and PS2, was released in Japan on November 20, 2008.
 Three other DS games were released: Katekyo Hitman Reborn!
 DS: Mafia Daishūgō Vongola Festival!! on December 4, 2008, Katekyo Hitman Reborn!
 DS: Ore ga Bosu!
 Saikyō Family Taisen on December 17, 2009 and Nari Chara: Katekyo Hitman Reborn! for DSiWare on January 27, 2010.